Bachelor’s in Performance and Sports Psychology

 Course Description

-This writing intensive course is a study of the nature and causal determinants of human behavior, including the definition and scientific measurement of personality.
-Theories studied include the psychodynamic, Neo-Freudian, trait, biological, humanistic, cognitive, and behavioral theories.
-The Christian perspective on the nature of human personality is also explored.
+This writing intensive course examines the nature and casual determinants of human behavior, including the definition and scientific measurement of personality.
+Theories explored include psychodynamic, Neo-Freudian, trait, biological, humanistic, cognitive, and behavioral theories.
+A Christian worldview offers perspective of nature and human personality.
 Prerequisite: PSY-102.

 Course Description